-In all cases of discipline and dismissal, except in the case of a probationary employee, the burden of proof of just
+(a) In all cases of discipline and dismissal, except in the case of a probationary employee, the burden of proof of just cause shall rest with the Employer.

-- cause shall rest with the Employer. - (b) The Employer shall not dismiss or discipline an employee who has completed his or her probationary period except for just and reasonable cause. - (c) During the probationary period, an employee may be terminated if he/she is found to be unsuitable for continued employment on the basis of bona fide work related reasons.
+- (b) The Employer shall not dismiss or discipline an employee who has completed their probationary period except for just and reasonable cause. - (c) During the probationary period, an employee may be terminated if they are found to be unsuitable for continued employment on the basis of bona fide work related reasons.